google/closure-compiler-js/README.md

 Unless you're using the Gulp or Webpack plugins, you'll need to specify code via flags.
 Both `jsCode` and `externs` accept an array containing objects in the form `{src, path, sourceMap}`.
 Using `path`, you can construct a virtual filesystem for use with ES6 or CommonJS imports&mdash;although for CommonJS, be sure to set `processCommonJsModules: true`.

+## Transpilation
+The Javascript version of the Closure-Compiler is a transpiled by GWT from the Java source.
+For more details on the differences in behavior see the [super sourced files](https://github.com/google/closure-compiler/tree/master/src/com/google/javascript/jscomp/gwt/super) in the main repo.

 ## License